 How do you manage thousands of photos?

-When you start managing thousands (or even hundreds) of photos, it becomes critical to enrich those photos with supplementary metadata, in addition to simply organizing them into folders/categories.
-Adding additional context to your photos, such as photographer name, descriptive keywords, associated campaigns and more, significantly improves your ability to find those photos later, even as you grow to tens of thousands of photos.
+Even with a photo organizing solution in place, when you start managing thousands (or even hundreds) of photos it becomes critical to enrich those photos with supplementary metadata and provide advanced search filters, in addition to organizing them into folders.
+Being able to search for a photo in multiple different ways - such as photographer name, associated campaigns, star rating and more - significantly improves your ability to find those photos later, even as you grow to tens of thousands of photos.
 Most organizations will use a DAM to facilitate this, as it streamlines and operationalizes this enrichment process, and offers more advanced metadata and filtering options.

 Does a digital asset management system sound like the right fit for you?
 Book your free demo of MediaValet to see the platform live!